akavel/garden/_drafts/20230830-@nixops-first-steps-with-@flakes.md

 (See also Xe Iaso's [excellent writeup of their own adventures with NixOps][xe-nixops]).

 [^nixos-slackware]:
-    Unfortunately, I'm not convinced yet that going all-in on NixOS on a critical personal machine is feasible yet, even for a rather tech-savvy person.
+    Unfortunately, I'm not convinced that going all-in on NixOS on a critical personal machine is feasible (yet?...), even for a rather tech-savvy person.
     Using it constantly floods me with a kind of "nostalgia", reminding me of the painful, neverending struggles of trying to do anything at all with Linux sometime in the '90s, until Ubuntu came around.